OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 ![The Set Azure Funtion Application settings step used in a process](azfunction-set-appsettings-from-appconfig-step-in-process.png)

 After you've filled in the parameters, you can execute the step in a runbook or deployment process.
-On successful execution, any matching key/values from the Azure App Config instance will be published to the specified Azure App Function, and details will appear in the task log:
+On successful execution, any matching key/values from the Azure App Config instance will be published to the Azure App Function, and details will appear in the task log:

 ![Task log output for the Set Azure Funtion Application settings step](azfunction-set-appsettings-from-appconfig-step-output.png)

 ## Conclusion

-The step templates covered in this post demonstrates that it's easy to integrate with Azure App Configuration to retrieve the key/values stored there, either to use in subsequent steps in your Octopus deployments or runbooks, or to publish those values directly as Application settings to an Azure App Function.
+The step templates covered in this post demonstrate that it's easy to integrate with Azure App Configuration to retrieve the key/values stored there, either to use in subsequent steps in your Octopus deployments or runbooks or to publish those values directly as Application settings to an Azure App Function.

 Happy deployments!